sjpbailey/udi-nodejs-pool-controller-V3/README.md

 # nodejs-poolController Plugin for Single Body Nixie Controller

-## Using Sequent Mega-BAS and a 8 Relay Hat
+## Using Sequent Mega-BAS with a Sequent 8 Relay Hat

 0. This works with Eisy/Polisy, You can add additional circuits tied to relays to start and stop the Device however if at anytime a modification is made to pool controller you will need to reinstall this Plugin.